Relationship Therapy

 How do I work?

-In relationship therapy, (or traditionally named marital counselling or couples therapy) I invite partners to have difficult conversations during our sessions and I coach each to express their feelings, listen to each other and collaboratively come to a better understanding of each other and find answer or solutions.
+In relationship therapy, (or traditionally named marital counselling or couples therapy) I invite partners to have difficult conversations during our sessions and I coach each to express their feelings, listen to each other and collaboratively come to a better understanding of each other and find answers or solutions.

 I focus on providing a non-judgemental and confidential space for people to explore their relationship challenges that fits your needs and goals.
 Ultimately, the goal of therapy is up to you and your partner(s).
 Generally, the aim can be to: